viion/libra-php/README.md

 - `setOption` Set API Options, eg:
   - `('json', false|true)` enable or disable json response
+  - View more options in the next section

 - `getTableList` Get a list of available tables